Language Institute in Paris, France

 From the Opéra boulevards to the historic area of the Marais with its early modern architecture and designer stores, from the Cluny medieval museum to the futuristic Centre Beaubourg, planned activities provide a comprehensive introduction to Parisian life, art, and architecture.
 In recent years, participants have enjoyed museum tours, concerts, plays and films; walking tours of Montmartre, the île St. Louis, and the Left Bank; coffee-tasting at a specialist roastery; as well as other cultural outings and activities.

-All students enroll in one five-credit or two three-credit hour courses, depending on their language level.
+All students enroll in two or three 3-credit hour courses, depending on their language level and whether they do the 6-credit or 9-credit option.
 Many program participants are at the FREN 230–240 level.
-Students will be assigned to various levels according to a placement exam and interview.
+Students will be assigned to various levels according to a placement exam.

-FREN 120: Elementary French II (5 credits).
-Second semester course with a balanced approach stressing understanding, speaking, reading, and writing.
-Prerequisite: FREN 110 or departmental permission.
+FREN 120 Elementary French II (5 credits): Second-semester course with a balanced approach stressing understanding, speaking, reading, and writing French.

-FREN 230: Intermediate French I (3 credits).
-Third semester course stressing oral and written work in French; review of grammar and introduction to the reading of various texts, literary and cultural.
-Prerequisite: FREN 120 or departmental permission.
+FREN 230 Intermediate French I (3 credits): Third-semester course stressing oral and written work in French; review of grammar and introduction to the reading of various texts, literary and cultural.

-FREN 375: Intermediate French Conversation (3 credits).
-Guided discussions designed to increase fluency, improve pronunciation, and acquire vocabulary.
+FREN 375 Intermediate French Conversation (3 credits): Designed to increase fluency, improve pronunciation, and acquire vocabulary.

-FREN 376: Advanced French Conversation (3 credits).
-Guided discussions designed to increase fluency, improve pronunciation, and knowledge of French culture and language.
-Classes have centered around topics such as the French Revolution, the Arts, Renaissance, Festivals, and French Cinema.
+FREN 376 Advanced French Conversation (3 credits): Designed to increase fluency, improve pronunciation, and enhance knowledge of French culture and language.
+Classes have centered around themed topics such as Paris, French history, film.

-FREN 440: Studies in French Culture (3 credits).
-Topics may include the History of France, French Cinema, Architecture and Human Geography.
-Pre-requisite: FREN 300
+FREN 440 Studies in French Culture (3 credits): Topics may include the history of France, French cinema, and architecture.

 Participants stay with host families in and around Paris.
-The director and assistants provide individual support and organized activities which are designed to ensure that each student makes the most of his/her exposure to French culture.
+The director and graduate assistant provide individual support and organized activities which are designed to ensure that each student makes the most of their exposure to French culture.

 Open to students from any accredited U.S. college or university who have completed one semester (or the equivalent) of college-level French.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).